archidote/skdu/README.md

 # SKDU Project Swiss Knife Debian Ubuntu Project
-SKDU project has been create, to .
+SKDU project has been create to facilitate the debian / ubuntu ... administration / monitoring.
 Enjoy :)

-## Install
+## Installation

-on your linux server (DEBIAN / CENTOS), run the following commands :
+on your linux server (DEBIAN Family), run the following commands :

 ```